jibbsmathew/Breast_Cancer_Analysis/README.md

 - Optimal tree depth is around 3 for decision trees

 The analysis provides a blueprint for applying machine learning to medical diagnosis based on imaging data.
 Models can further be improved by techniques like hyperparameter tuning.

-Let me know if any other details need to be included!